AtulSinghArora/atulsingharora.github.io/defence/README.md

 # Aug 25, 5 PM - 6 PM (CET) | PhD Defence | Atul Singh ARORA

+Thank you for agreeing to participate in the public defence of my dissertation.
+I eagerly look forward to seeing you all.

 ### Code of Conduct (online)